bezerrarodrigo/eat-and-split/README.md

 # A bill split app created with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Application to help share account expenses with friends.
-Simple practical study project but with the fundamental concepts of state management in their basic form.

 ## Available Scripts